LaurierRobotics/LaurierRoboticsWebsite/README.md

 # LaurierRoboticsWebsite
-This is the project for the Laurier Robotics Website.
+This is the project for the Laurier Robotics Website

-Contributors: